zheka2304/innercore-mod-toolchain/FAQ.md

 3. Go to `More Actions...` > `Configure Java Runtime`
 4. Change Java Version to required one

-### ImportError: No module named distutils

-Debian has decided that distutils is not a core python package, so it is not included in the last versions of debian and debian-based OSes.
-You should be able to do `sudo apt-get install python3-distutils --reinstall` and it should work.

 ### ./gradlew: Permission denied

 For some unknown reason, your *gradlew* file did not have executable flag applied.
 Open `innercore-mod-toolchain` folder in terminal and type `chmod +x gradlew`.